tanishiking/warnings_for_pattern_matching/body.md

   case Leaf(_) => ???
 }
 ```

-This report summarize the exhaustiveness check algorithm in OCaml.
-Maranget, Luc.
-"Warnings for pattern matching."
-Journal of Functional Programming 17.3 (2007): 387-421.

 Therefore, it's significant feature for abstract data types and pattern matching to be able to statically check